nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 ## Signatory rights

-Signatory rights describe mandates that gives power to an agent to represent a legal entity.

 Criterion for a mandate that gives power to agent(s) to represent a legal entity alone or jointly trough a post(s) in a legal entity.
 Signatory rights can be defined as free text or structured as machine readable signatory rules.

 Subclass of [Criterion](https://semiceu.github.io/CCCEV/releases/2.00/#Criterion).